xtruan/WorkoutTimer/README.md

 Changelog:

+* 3.1.0 - Fixed issue with custom time, now supported on all devices.
+Changed storage mode to work with CIQ 4.0.0 and above.
 * 3.0.5 - Added support for additional devices.
 * 3.0.4 - Added vibe on timer start.
 * 3.0.3 - Added "REP #" when repeat is turned on.
 Added vibe when timer is reset.
 Fixed clock color on limited-color devices.